 Again you can compare the journey map to a map in geography.
 If you look at a map for a farmer, it includes very different information than a journey map for a mining company.
 You need different information to do both.
 So to have a relevant journey map, you need to include relevant information for them.
 I would suggest to add much information to it, everything that you can find that might be relevant, but then only show and export and show those departments what is relevant to them.
 By that you probably have a higher chance that it actually sticks with them and they see a value in it.

-I think it all depends on if you can show that actually you can provide value to them: what’s in it for me?
+I think it all depends on if you can show that you can provide value to them: what’s in it for me?
 And that goes way beyond employee experience in general.
-How can you motivate a certainty department to participate in your project?
-How can you motivate that person to participate in it?
+How can you motivate a certain department to participate in your project?
+How can you motivate someone to participate in it?
 Think about what’s in for them and take on that as a service design project itself.
 So why should they participate?
 Can you help them to maybe reach a certain milestone?
-Reach better KPIs or whatever that measure?
-And maybe by turning that around and saying: that’s in for you, I can help you to achieve something that you need to achieve anyway! you get them motivated.
+Reach better KPIs or whatever they measure?
+And maybe by turning that around and saying: that’s in for you, I can help you to achieve something that you need to achieve anyway, you get them motivated.

 So you need to gain trust, you need to show that you actually mean to change something.
 It’s great because you can include them in the process.
 You can co-create a great solution with them.
 If you think about research, also think about a mix of methods.
 Use maybe something like observations or interviews, but also use something like mobile ethnography, where they can document stuff on the go without being observed or without an interviewer present.
 Also, use something like co-creative workshops to create a journey map together and share the different stories, share the different experiences.